mach1el/ghostnet/README.md

 # GhostNET
-GhostNET script that will help you be safer on the cyber.This script was made for transparently routing through tor,Of course!!! your network traffic will under tor.This script is actually modified to work on ARCH linux,with other linux distros we have AnonSurf and BacBox-anonymous which also work same like this script.This script written by python language (v3.)
+GhostNET program that will help you be safer on the cyber network.This program was made for transparently routing through tor,Of course!!! your network traffic will run under tor.This program is actually modified to work on ARCH linux,with other linux distros we have
+AnonSurf and BacBox-anonymous which also work same like this program.This program written by python language (v3.)

 ## Requires
 * Arch and Arch based OS